INTERNATIONAL UNDERGRADUATE PROGRAM

 - The topic needs to be proposed to the instructor of the Independent Study course, a mandatory course taken during the fifth or sixth semesters.

 - Students who wish to change their topic need permission from their Independent Study course instructor.
-If the proposed change occurs after Independent Study course is completed, students should consult with the Secretary of the International Relations Undergraduate Program and fill out the proper form (Formulir Perubahan Judul Skripsi).
+If the proposed change occurs after the Independent Study course is completed, students should consult with the Secretary of the International Relations Undergraduate Program and fill out the proper form (Formulir Perubahan Judul Skripsi).

 - Initial supervision of the undergraduate thesis is provided by the instructor of the Independent Study course.